 We have always enjoyed “reinventing the wheel” when it comes to how we do business and house our live inventory (such as making every holding tank a closed system to prevent the spread of pathogens), and I believe that is one of the main reasons we have really set ourselves apart from our competition.
 Even so, our most valuable source of learning and experience is you, our customers.
 For that reason, we love it when you make suggestions, offer constructive criticism, and tell us how we can serve you better.
 To take that even farther: if you think you can help make Aquatic Arts awesome and are a passionate hobbyist that is interested in a real career with major potential within the hobby, we are always hiring and may even help with relocation costs for out-of-state hires!
 A college education is not as important to us as a strong dedication, knowledge base, and active interest in the aquarium hobby.
 We may even be interested in hiring you for consulting services, particularly for those with master-level knowledge of coral propagation.
 Send us your “Aquatics Resume” if interested.
 We start at $15/hour as our base pay, because we believe in paying our employees a living wage and creating real careers within the hobby so our staff can continue growing in their expertise.
 I believe we already have the most collectively experienced staff of any aquarium company worldwide, but we will never stop raising that bar and finding the most experienced and passionate aquarists out there to drive Aquatic Arts forward.

 Thanks for reading!
 I want to sincerely say, from the bottom of my heart, thank you for being the reason why all this is possible.
 I never could have imagined getting to this point when just a few of us started Aquatic Arts in a cheap, leaky basement in Indiana’s most violent zip-code 7 years ago, and when our employees (including myself and Crystal) worked for around $8/hour.
-This company and our customers have given me and so many others the opportunity to do something we really care about and find purpose in life.
+This company and our customers have given me and so many others the opportunity to do something we really care about and find purpose in our careers, which is a rare thing in the modern world.
 We have had our ups and downs, made many mistakes, and learned a lot during the time we have been in business.
 Among other things, we’ve learned that this doesn’t have to be an industry that regards aquatic life only as a fiscal commodity, that our customers can (and do) teach us new and obscure things about the hobby every day, and that the people who make up the aquarium hobby are one of the most passionate and intelligent groups of people there is (and should be treated as such).
 You are the reason we are always raising the bar, and why we are all in for this company and this hobby.
-We cannot wait to show you what we have in store for you later this year, and we hope you are ready for a whole new level of aquarium store!
+We cannot wait to show you what we have in store for you, and we hope you are ready for a whole new level of aquarium store!